 An Examination Under Oath (or EUO) is a interview conducted by an an attorney working with an insurance company to review a claim.
 Typically, the insurer will ask for an EUO to help make a determination of coverage or value for a claim.
 The process is very similar to a deposition in a civil court case.
 The insured is sworn to tell the truth and then asked questions regarding the loss and the claim to assist the insurer in its investigation.

-At SBM, our attorneys are trained and experienced in assisting insurance companies and their special investigations units (SIUs) to uncover fraudulent insurance claims.
+At Barnes Maloney, our attorneys are trained and experienced in assisting insurance companies and their special investigations units (SIUs) to uncover fraudulent insurance claims.
 By conducting extensive fact investigations, including taking examinations under oath (EUOs), we aid insurers throughout the claims process and beyond.
 Whether the loss concerns a suspected fraudulent motor vehicle accident or arson or anything in between, we work in conjunction with insurers to make sure any claims made are valid before they are ever paid.

 Expert Opinions (Regarding Basis for Denial or Payment)

 Expert opinions are necessary during some insurance claims investigations, particularly in complex construction or fire loss claims.
 However, they are often helpful in seemingly simple cases as well.
 Cases where potential liability seems low, but the damages claimed are high.
 Cases where the subjective claims do not correlate with the objective evidence presented.